 The Forensic Science Regulator has set out Codes of Practice and Conduct relating to different areas of forensic evidence.
 The method of demonstrating compliance with the Codes for most of the scientific disciplines is through accreditation to ISO 17025, ISO 17020 or ISO 15189.
 Keith Borer Consultants is actively extending the scope of its accreditation to cover a broad spectrum of services.
-Click on the logo to see our current accreditation.
+Click on the logo (in the website footer) to see our current accreditation.

 The majority of our work is office-based, rather than laboratory-based, so there are limited opportunities for work experience or student placements.
 Please email your enquiry to email@example.com in the first instance and it will be considered.

 If you are considering a career at Keith Borer Consultants and want to find out more about working here, who better to hear it from than our current employees?

 We are a “good, honest, hardworking bunch”, with a “diversity of backgrounds and skills”.

 This is “a relaxed and supportive working environment”.
 We are “encouraged to contribute new ideas, get involved in the wider business” (such as marketing or quality) and are “appreciated and rewarded” for doing so.